Tanzania's President Samia Suluhu Hassan a boon for women | DW | 18.03.2022

 "It seems that she is privileging professionalism, capacity, and ability, and that's meant a lot more female appointments," said Tanzanian political commentator and feminist blogger Elsie Eyakuze.

-President Samia also seems to be giving younger women a chance to demonstrate their leadership skills.
+President Suluhu Hassan also seems to be giving younger women a chance to demonstrate their leadership skills.
 For example, Tanzania's ambassador to the US, former economist Elsie Sia Kanza, is only 46.

-"[President Samia] has appointed young women, and women in general, to non-traditional roles by looking at their competency and capability and setting them up for success," financial consultant Leautier said.
+"[President Suluhu Hassan] has appointed young women, and women in general, to non-traditional roles by looking at their competency and capability and setting them up for success," financial consultant Leautier said.

 The president herself has highlighted that 13 women were among the 28 new judges she recently named.